What type of change, physical or chemical, takes place in each of... | Channels for Pearson+

 Physical Change

 A physical change involves a transformation that does not alter the chemical composition of a substance.
 Examples include changes in state, shape, or size, such as melting, freezing, or cutting.
-In a physical change, the original material can typically be recovered in its original form.
+In the context of the question, cutting a tree into boards is a physical change because the wood's chemical structure remains unchanged.

 Recommended video: